CollectionBuilder/o3dv_cb-add-on/README.md

 CollectionBuilder-CSV Add-on: Online 3D Viewer

-This repository provides template files to add an JuxtaposeJS image comparison slider option into a CollectionBuilder-CSV project.
+This repository provides template files to add an Online3DViewer option into a CollectionBuilder-CSV project.
 The files in this directory structure can be copied directly into a CB-CSV repository to add the new features.

 *note: only compatible with CB-CSV out of the box, not other templates*